Aizierjiang/Aizierjiang/README.md

 ## A little more about me...

-I like academic research a lot!
+**I like academic research a lot!**

-I like writing papers and conduct research in multidisciplinary areas (computer science + sociology + data science + multimedia + communication science)!
+**I like writing papers and conduct research in multidisciplinary areas** (computer science + sociology + data science + multimedia + communication science)!

 Also, I like programing!
-I'm studying how to write codes efficiently for academic research purposes.
+I'm studying how to do experiments efficiently for academic research purposes.